Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Amalgamation patterns and their realisations

 The underlying structures that we think of as given data for amalgamation tasks will crucially be finite, but in order to discuss the intended solutions, which are also finite, we occasionally refer to related infinite structures.
 For many basic notions finiteness is not essential and we choose formulations that could equally be applied in infinite settings.
-Specific conventions will be discussed in context, but overall we just assume the standard terminology of basic model theory and very basic universal algebra.
+Specific conventions will be discussed in context, but overall we just assume the standard terminology of basic universal algebra.